Recalibrating binary probabilistic classifiers: Setting

 for any random variable $0 \le Z\le 1$ with $E_Q[Z] = q$, and $Z = \eta_Q(X)$ in particular.
 The maximum value $C(q)$ is taken for constant $Z = q$, the minimum value $(1-q)\,C(0) + q\,C(1)$ is realised for $Z$ with $Q[Z=1] = q = 1 - Q[Z=0]$.

 However, assuming a distribution shift between source $P$ and target $Q$ which results in a constant posterior probability $\eta_Q(x) = q$ appears too restrictive in most real world environments.
-In Section~\ref{se:examples} below, we demonstrate that assuming preservation of classification performance as measured by AUC (area under the curve, see Appendix~\ref{se:defAUC} below) between source $P$ and target $Q$ strikes a sensible note between too restrictive and too tolerant assumptions for the estimation of $E_Q\bigl[C(\eta_Q(X))\bigr]$ under the target features distribution.
+In Section~\ref{se:examples} below, it is demonstrated that assuming preservation of classification performance as measured by AUC (Area Under the Curve, see next section) between source $P$ and target $Q$ strikes a sensible note between too restrictive and too tolerant assumptions for the estimation of $E_Q\bigl[C(\eta_Q(X))\bigr]$ under the target features distribution.